-Preview works by taking a set of Sample events, passing them through the Pipeline, and displaying the result in a separate pane.
-Any time a Function is modified, added, or removed, the Pipeline changes, and so does its output.
+Preview works by taking a set of sample events and passing them through the Pipeline, while displaying the inbound and outbound results in a separate pane.
+Any time a Function is modified, added, or removed, the Pipeline changes, and so does its displayed output.

-While you're in a Pipeline, you can add samples through one of the supported options: Upload (Browse and attach), Paste, or Capture.
-The Upload and Paste options work with content that needs to be broken into events, while the Capture option works with events only.
+While you're in a Pipeline, you can add samples through one of the supported options: Paste, Attach, or Capture New.
+The Paste and Attach options work with content that needs to be broken into events, while the Capture New option works with events only.

 When you click on the corresponding option, you'll be presented with a modal like the one shown below.

 This is where the content of the paste (or uploaded file) is displayed.

 An Event Breaker is a regular expression that tells Cribl LogStream how to break the file or pasted content into events.
 Breaking will occur at the start of the match.
 Cribl LogStream ships with several common breaker patterns out of the box, but you can also configure custom breakers.
 The UI here is interactive, and you can iterate until you find the exact pattern.